Bayesian analysis for rotational curves with $\ell$-boson stars as a dark matter component: Results

 \section{Results}

 Table \ref{tab:chi2_results100_210} displays the parameter estimation obtained from the NS, the $\log{(E)}$ and the $-2\ln{\mathcal{L}}$, for the cases \ref{subsec:100} and \ref{subsec:210}; the mean values are reported with $1\sigma$ confidence level.
 The $-2\ln{\mathcal{L}}$ and the $\log{(E)}$, in table \ref{tab:chi2_results100_210}, show that the cases where the contribution of only the ground state ($\psi_{100}$) is present have a better fit than the cases with only the excited state ($\psi_{210}$) for the galaxy sample.
 Also, it is noticeable that for all galaxies, the mass of the scalar field ($m_{a}$) is bigger for the excited state than for the ground state.\\ As mentioned in section \ref{Sec:Data}, we present our results based on the radial extension of the galaxies, they are divided in two sections: $r<10\: \textrm{kpc}$ and $r>10\: \textrm{kpc}$; adding an additional restriction for the data with a linear behavior, meaning that the data points look similar to a straight line.
+The shaded regions correspond to the bounds for the scalar field mass found in \cite{2018TULA}, as mentioned previously.
 This classification is shown in FIG \ref{fig:Contoursl0} and \ref{fig:Contoursl1}, for the independent cases, $\psi_{100}$ and $\psi_{210}$, respectively.
 Here we notice that most of the galaxies with $r<10\: \textrm{kpc}$ tend to have bigger masses while the galaxies with $r>10\: \textrm{kpc}$ tend to prefer lighter masses.
 An important case raises in these contour plots, the galaxy UGC11616 has a radial extension of $r=9.6\: \textrm{kpc}$, due to the proximity to the $r=10\: \textrm{kpc}$ value, it follows the $r>10\: \textrm{kpc}$ behavior.
 On the other hand, the galaxy data with linear behavior and $r<10\: \textrm{kpc}$ are highly correlated on the free parameters in the ground state case ($\psi_{100}$), this correlation seems to be broken on the excited state case ($\psi_{210}$).